Division of Pulmonary Medicine | Research Activities

 Ruby Wang: Using induced pluripotent stem cells to model long-term nonprogressive phenotype associated with F508del CFTR mutations (Gilead)

-Dorothy Curran: 1st Year Fellowship Award (CF Foundation)
+Dorothy Curran: 1st and 2nd year Fellowship Award (CF Foundation)

 Alexandra Kass: 3rd year fellowship award (CF Foundation)